martelosaurus/paper-LOLM/README.md

 n.funds | Number of funds at investment date, valuation | Valuation at transaction date

 All values are in millions of USD.
+To generate the venture capital plots in the paper, run the following lines:

 ```R
 source("venture_capital_build.r")